MingyuanRen/WaterlooLibrary/README.md

 Updating User Info Page: A page for updating user's Info like email, phone number(only accessible for admin).

-Redemption Page (To be Updated): A page for Redemption.
+Redemption Page: A page for Redemption.

-Fine Management (To be Updated): A page to track these, issue reminders, and process payments.

-Reservations (To be Updated): A page allowing users to reserve books that are currently borrowed by others.

 ## Current Features
 The Library Management Application offers the following features: